Sparking a shared charging revolution

 The TCO

-And the project overcomes the obstacle of funding for these parties, too; bringing together Zenobē’s private investment with the ARENA public subsidy brings the cost down for participants.
-A combination of grant funding, to help reduce the capital difference between a diesel and electric truck, and the savings on EV running costs such as fuel and maintenance, give the offering a much closer total cost of ownership (TCO) to a diesel equivalent for the end user.
+The project overcomes the Total Cost of Ownership (TC) challenge for fleet operators by bringing together Zenobē’s innovative financing model with ARENA’s ‘Driving the Nation’ grant funding.
+This combination helps reduce the capital difference between a diesel and electric truck, and the savings on EV running costs, such as fuel and maintenance, give the offering a much closer total cost of ownership (TCO) to a diesel equivalent for the end user.

 “The project came about because we tackled the barrier to entry for electric vehicles with our financing and as-a-service business model, which prevents a large upfront cost, and gives a funding injection for a large project”